ProjectEvergreen/projectevergreen.github.io/src/pages/blog/always-bet-on-html.md

 Around the middle of 2020, I was in a position where some of the technical decisions on [a project](https://docs.google.com/document/d/1MwDkszKvq81QgIYa8utJgyUgSpLZQx9eKCWjIikvfHU) I had been working on were starting to catch up with me.
 Initially I had opted to build on top of another tool that I had used a lot throughout my career.
 While it had certainly allowed for a great amount of speed and momentum in the early stages of this project, I realized in trying to see if I could bend it further to help solve another problem I was having, that I might be going about things the wrong way.
 This pause for reflection and investigation not only helped snap me out of this comfortable "tooling" bubble I had come to find myself in, but that more fundamentally, I needed to step back and reassess assumptions I was making about what modern day web development should look like in the first place.

-As I zoomed out and took stock of the frontend ecosystem, I was seeing more and more that there was a rise in tools that were (self-labeled or not) [_meta frameworks_](https://en.wiktionary.org/wiki/metaframework), which meant that they were stitching together a handful of tools to achieve a new product from that.
+As I zoomed out and took stock of the frontend development ecosystem, I was seeing more and more that there was a rise in tools that were (self-applied or not) [_meta frameworks_](https://en.wiktionary.org/wiki/metaframework), which meant that they were stitching together a handful of tools to achieve a new product from that.
 In some cases, tools even built themselves _on top_ of these meta frameworks!
 These new "domain" specific solutions were often designed to be JavaScript or [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) centric in terms of how they presented the development experience, and usually aligned to a specific frontend framework or library.
 (Or multiple, in some cases!)

 So, before you could even get going you would have to learn:
 - JavaScript